sabrinazhong/sabrinazhong.github.io/_posts/2019-11-1-pragmatics-in-conversation.md

 "Hey, it is hot here."

 I was expecting that they could understand it and adjust the temperature for me.
+However, my voice assistant told me,

 "It’s not hot right now in San Francisco.
-It’s 27 degrees*."
+It’s 81 degrees."

-*27 degrees Celsius is around 81 degrees Fahrenheit.

 My immediate thought was, “that’s sassy...
-27 degrees Celsius indoor at 9 pm is very hot to me."
+81 degrees Fahrenheit indoor at 9 pm is very hot to me."
 Then, I, as a linguist, subconsciously started to think, “what went wrong here?”

 I personally think there might be two types of explanation--one is related to ASR (auto speech recognition) and the other